On this page

-Change is a reality in the current business environment and, if done well, can help grow your business.
-Employees may also see change as an opportunity rather than a threat.
+Change is a reality in the current business environment – and if done well – can help grow your business.
+Your employees may also see change as an opportunity rather than a threat.

 What are 'reasonable' changes to an employee's role?

 When you change staff duties, be conscious of what might be considered a 'reasonable' change within the scope of their position, and what may constitute a redundancy or termination if challenged.

-Reasonable changes are generally those that do not alter the essential position.
+Reasonable changes are usually those that don't alter the essential position.

 Examples or fair and unfair job changes:

-- an administrative staff member who is asked to undertake lunch coverage of reception duties or learn a new system could be considered to fall within the scope of an Office Assistant
+- Fair: an administrative staff member who's asked to undertake lunch coverage of reception duties or learn a new system could be considered to fall within the scope of an Office Assistant

 - Unfair: moving the same Office Assistant into a role which consists primarily of food and beverage service could constitute a redundancy situation.

 Visit our page on how to deal with redundancy and retrenchment for more ideas.

 What are the risks involved in change management?

 Implementing significant changes to an employee's duties can have risks, primarily occurring when an employee claims:

 - their position is redundant

 - they've been treated unfavourably because of a protected attribute.

 If the changes are not managed well, there's the risk of staff feeling disenfranchised or fearing reduced job security, which can result in possible staff turnover or low morale.

-Find ideas on how to engage staff and reduce turnover.
+Visit our page on how to engage staff and reduce turnover for more ideas.